-Post-Completion Optional Practical Training (OPT) is an employment authorization that allows an F-1 student to work in a position directly related to his or her field of study after completion of academic studies.
+Post-Completion Optional Practical Training (OPT) is an employment authorization that allows an F-1 student to work in a position directly related to their field of study after completion of academic studies.

 Students are eligible to finish a thesis or dissertation while on 12-month OPT as long as the Graduate School and academic advisor agree.
-Students must finish all degree requirements within the 12-month OPT.
+Students must complete all degree requirements within the 12-month OPT.

 - You must be in good academic standing with the University.

 - No job offer is required.

 - F-1 students are eligible for a total of 12 months of OPT at each degree level — for example, you may have 12 months of OPT at the bachelor’s level and another 12 months of OPT at the master’s level.